 The Conservatory Base

 Once your support, frames and glazing have been completed, your new conservatory will be watertight and ready for the inner work.
 This work can take the longest because it needs more attention to detail.

 - Floors & skirting boards

 - Painting and snags

-This last section of work will take around 10/12 days to complete, so overall your conservatory should be completed within 3 weeks!
+This last section of work will take around 10/12 days to complete, so overall your conservatory should be completed within 3 weeks.
 But this all depends on the size and style of your conservatory.
-If you have opted for a larger conservatory such as a gable end or p-shape you should expect to add two weeks of extra work.
+If you have opted for a larger conservatory build such as a gable end or p-shape you should expect to add two weeks of extra work.

-A conservatory is a wise investment because it adds around 5/10k onto your property price.
+A conservatory is a wise investment because it adds around 5/10k to your property price.
 Apart from a loft conversion or extension, conservatories are the next best thing to improve the cost and appeal of your property.
-If you have any questions or other advice not featured in this article then feel free to contact us and we will be happy to help you the best we can!
+If you have any questions or other advice not featured in this article then feel free to contact us and we will be happy to help you the best we can.